Elbow Injuries? Holistic Remedies May Help

 I am a huge advocate for the use of yoga blocks.
 I pretty much use a yoga block every single time I practice yoga.
 Blocks can help you reach the ground or other places that you might not be able to reach, because of your elbow issue.

 Yoga can ease tension, relieve stress or anxiety, and improve strength.
-Practicing yoga, on a regular basis, can support people with elbow injuries to feel more at peace with their body.
+Practicing yoga, on a regular basis, can support people with elbow injuries to feel more at peace with their bodies.

 Prior to my bike accident, I had heard about qigong, but I wasn’t a regular practitioner.
 After my injury, my entire worldview changed regarding qigong.